Alamosa County, Colorado

 Recommended by Robert

-This is one of the most extreme trails in Colorado, with all different kinds of obstacles.
+This is one of the more extreme trails in Colorado for vehicles that haven't been turned into buggies, with all different kinds of obstacles.
 33" tires, a winch, and at least one differential locker are required to successfully complete this dangerous and beautiful trail.

 Blanca Peak itself is 14,345 feet at its height.
 It is an impressive mountain very near Alamosa and the Great Sand Dunes.
 It is rocky at the top and the base is very gradual and smooth.
 It is a very popular mountain and trail for hikers.